She’s always in demand when the clocks go back and Halloween approaches.

 Olivia Charlton, 21, can recreate gunshot wounds, bruises, burns and cuts with a few deft flicks of her make-up brushes.

-As “moulage” artist at Hull and East Yorkshire Hospitals NHS Trust, it’s Olivia’s job to make wounds look as realistic as possible to train frontline staff on exactly what they will see when people are rushed to hospital after accidents or medical emergencies.
+As “moulage” artist at Hull University Teaching Hospitals NHS Trust, it’s Olivia’s job to make wounds look as realistic as possible to train frontline staff on exactly what they will see when people are rushed to hospital after accidents or medical emergencies.

 “I love Halloween,” says Olivia.
 “It’s my favourite time of the year and my friends are always keen for me to do their make-up.
 I do it, but not as good as I can do it because I don’t want to cause a panic by making it too realistic.